-A few years ago Shannon Ley noticed something that would change his career direction.
-As friends began starting families, he found himself shopping for birthday gifts and being disappointed by the quality of toys in the market.
-Most were made of plastic, of a mediocre standard, and made with little thought for longevity.
+A few years ago Shannon Ley made an observation that would change his career path.
+As friends started families, he found himself shopping for children’s gifts and being disappointed by the range of toys.
+Most were made of plastic, of a mediocre standard and showed little thought for longevity.

-Shannon wondered who was offering an alternative to these toys.
-After much searching, he decided it should be him.
-He says, “My background is automotive engineering for the most part.
-But I’ve wanted to start and run my own business.”
+Shannon wondered if anyone was offering an alternative to these toys.
+After much research and contemplation, he decided that person should be him.
+He says, “My background is automotive engineering but I’ve always wanted to start and run my own business.”

-“There were loads of cheap toys around but not many that were nice.
-So I joined the dots and thought, ‘Well I guess I can start something and fill that gap in the market.’”
+“There were loads of cheap toys around but not many that looked nice.
+So I joined the dots and figured I could create something to fill that gap.”

 Keeping it local to maintain premium quality